jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     mkdir tests

-  this is where I will add tests for the actual program
+  this is where I will add tests for the project

 * I use touch_ to add an empty file called ``__init__.py`` in the ``tests`` folder